iwakura-enterprises/documentations/Writerside/topics/Sigewine.md

 ## Project structure

-Since of version 2.0.0, project is split into multiple modules:
+As of version 2.0.0, the project is split into multiple modules:

 | Name   | Description                                                                                                                   | Version                                                                |
 |--------|-------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------|